vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 - `SQLStore.wipe_on_startup` - Defines if the data node removes data from the postgreSQL after the restart.
 We recommend setting it to `false`.
 - `SQLStore.UseEmbedded` - If true, internal (managed by the binary itself) postgreSQL is used.
 We strongly recommend setting it to `false` for production, as it is intended for testing only.
 - `SQLStore.ConnectionConfig` - Update the entire section, as it is where you set PostgreSQL credentials.
 - `NetworkHistory.Enabled` - Enables IPFS network history.
+Ensure this is set to `true`.
 See the [network history](#a-bit-about-network-history) section below.

 #### Example of the PostgreSQL connection section: